isana25/isana25/README.md

 ## 👨‍💻 About Me

-- 💻 Frontend Developer with 4+ years of professional experience
 - 💻 Certified Generative AI Application Developer
 - 🎓 Section Leader (TA) at **Stanford Code in Place 2025** (Volunteer)
-- 🤖 AI/ML enthusiast focused on building real-world solutions with GenAI
+- 💻 Frontend Developer with 4+ years of professional experience
 - 🌍 Active participant on **[Lablab.ai](https://lablab.ai/u/@sana_ashfaq758)** – collaborating in global GenAI hackathons
 - 📊 Participated in the **Kaggle x Google 5-Day Generative AI Course**
 - 🥅 2025 Goal: Contribute more to open source and keep learning continuously